-The board authorizes the administration to make a payroll deduction for licensed employees' tax sheltered annuity premiums purchased from a company or program chosen by the board and collective bargaining units.
+Employees may elect to have amounts withheld from their pay for items authorized by law, subject to agreement of the district.
+The board may authorize the administration to make a payroll deduction for licensed employees' tax-sheltered annuity premiums purchased from a company or program if chosen by the board.

-Licensed employees wishing to have payroll deductions for tax sheltered annuities will make a written request to the superintendent.
+Licensed employees wishing to have payroll deductions for tax sheltered annuities will make a written request to the business manager.